yanni4night/grunt-web-stamp/README.md

 Type: `Boolean`
 Default value: `true`

-All the urls treated as *absolute*,or only the ones start with '/' would be.
+<u>All the urls treated as *absolute*,or only the ones start with '/' would be.</u>
+This option has been removed,only path with leading with '/' will be treated as absolute path.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).